rom1504/img2dataset/README.md

 ## File system support

 Thanks to [fsspec](https://filesystem-spec.readthedocs.io/en/latest/), img2dataset supports reading and writing files in [many file systems](https://github.com/fsspec/filesystem_spec/blob/6233f315548b512ec379323f762b70764efeb92c/fsspec/registry.py#L87).
 To use it, simply use the prefix of your filesystem before the path.
-For example `hdfs://`, `s3://`, `http://`, or `gcs://`.
+For example `hdfs://`, `s3://`, `http://`, `gcs://` or `ssh://`.
-Some of these file systems require installing an additional package (for example s3fs for s3, gcsfs for gcs).
+Some of these file systems require installing an additional package (for example s3fs for s3, gcsfs for gcs, [fsspec/sshfs](https://github.com/fsspec/sshfs) for ssh).
 See fsspec doc for all the details.

 If you need specific configuration for your filesystem, you may handle this problem by using the [fsspec configuration system](https://filesystem-spec.readthedocs.io/en/latest/features.html#configuration) that makes it possible to create a file such as `.config/fsspec/s3.json` and have information in it such as: